Blackavar/nginx_proxy/README.md

 Attributes
 ==========

+* simple_forward - if true, do a simple port 80 forward.
+Default is false.
 * conf_dir - location to drop the Nginx config files.
 Default is based on platform.
 * listen_port - Port for the Nginx server to listen on.  default is 80
 * ssl_port - Port to listen on for secure connections.
 Default 443